ANDY SHAB

 interdisciplinary research-based art project

-PARADIGM is something between an art object and a detail from a research work.
-Contemporary artists and their works and intellectual writers meet on the pages of the PARADIGM just as they would at fairs, festivals, conferences and round tables...
-The essence of the PARADIGM project lies in examining, and where possible interpreting, the incarnations grouped around a polysemantic word, to determine the compilation of its cultural “declensions” and to discover — although hardly exhaust — its paradigm.
-The word for the first PARADIGM was NORTH.
-Within the book, visual material that illustrates and interprets the idea of the NORTH is intermixed with textual “excursions” dealing with linguistic and anthropological views of the NORTH, “northern architecture” and “northern cinema”, what the term “northern art” means and if the NORTH has art in the normal sense of the word.
-In other words, the NORTH is discussed on these pages on many levels: from a shared language to an individual biography.
+PARADIGM is situated somewhere between an art object and a piece of research.
+Contemporary artists and their works encounter intellectual writers on the pages of PARADIGM just as they might at fairs, festivals, conferences, or round tables.
+The essence of the PARADIGM project lies in examining—and, where possible, interpreting—the incarnations clustered around a polysemantic word, in order to trace its cultural “declensions” and to approach—though never exhaust—its paradigm.
+The word chosen for the first issue of PARADIGM was NORTH.
+Within the book, visual material illustrating and interpreting the idea of the NORTH is interwoven with textual “excursions” on linguistic and anthropological perspectives, “northern architecture” and “northern cinema”, the meaning of the term “northern art”, and the question of whether the NORTH possesses art in the conventional sense of the word.
+In other words, the NORTH is explored here on many levels: from shared language to individual biography.

 SKIF contemporary art festival (2002—2004)